naborlozada/BookChapter_SNP_identification_tutorial/Extra_content/parallelization/README.md

 #### — Servers system —

-Server system bash scripts.
-The bash scripts are a compilation of the steps shown in this tutorial, which are divided en 4 major steps shown below.
+ <ins>Server system bash scripts (*.server.sh).</ins> The bash scripts are a compilation of the steps shown in this tutorial, which are divided en 4 major steps shown below.
 These scripts work basically as a loop function, reading each pair of FASTQ files and/or BAM files, and/or VCF files to apply all corresponding bioinformatics tools.
-Please, change all variables for properly for their corresponding files, paths and programs.
+Please, change all variables for properly for their
+corresponding files, paths and programs.
 They most shows the exact location of these files, so they can be processed properly.

 1. Quality Control: FASTQC and SAMtools.